Doping in the United States: National Basketball Association

 Several other players have been banned for testing positive for illegal drugs four times, mostly for cocaine use.
 Under the 1983 policy, such players are eligible to reapply for reinstatement after two years.

 Drug tests

 Test and frequency of tests

 All players are subject to four random tests per season.
 An accused player has five days to request a retest.
 There is also reasonable cause testing (If there is reason to believe a player is violating drug rules the NBA will hold a hearing to determine if there is reasonable cause to do a drug test).

-Procedural details

-If a player tests positive for a Drug of Abuse he will be dismissed or disqualified from the NBA.
-A player will also be dismissed if they plead guilty or no contest to a crime involving the use or possession of a Drug of Abuse.

-Players who test positive for SPEDs will be subject to the following penalties.

-First violation: Player will be suspended for 10 games and will be subject to entry into the SPEDs Program.